“Regulatory Safety Issues in the Structural Design Criteria of ASME Section III Subsection NH and for Very High Temperatures for VHTR & Gen IV”

-Keywords: high-temperature reactors; structural integrity; cyclic design; design analysis; creep fatigue; creep rupture
+Keywords: ACRS; CRBR; high-temperature reactors; structural integrity; cyclic design; design analysis; creep fatigue; creep rupture

-The U.S. Nuclear Regulatory Agency (NRC) and Advisory Committee on Reactor Safeguards (ACRS) issues which were raised in conjunction with the licensing of the Clinch River Breeder Reactor (CRBR) provide the best early indication of regulatory licensing issues for high-temperature reactors.
+The U.S. Nuclear Regulatory Agency (NRC) and Advisory Committee on Reactor Safeguards (ACRS) raised issues in conjunction with the licensing of the high-temperature Clinch River Breeder Reactor (CRBR).
 A construction permit for CRBR was supported by the ACRS with the stipulation that numerous ACRS/NRC technical issues be resolved prior to requesting an operating license.
 The research and development program that was agreed upon to resolve elevated temperature structural integrity license issues was never implemented because Congress halted the construction of CRBR.
-The technical issues included materials, design analysis, welment integrity, creep ratcheting, creep cracking, and creep fatigue-creep rupture damage evaluations.
-The table in Appendix A lists 25 licensing concerns which the NRC asked the CRBR project to address.
-This 1983 list provides the most definitive description of NRC elevated temperature structural integrity licensing issues at the time.
+The technical issues included materials, design analysis, weldment integrity, creep ratcheting, creep cracking, and creep fatigue-creep rupture damage evaluations.

 Allowable strains, creep fatigue and creep rupture interaction evaluation methods are needed to provide assurance of structural integrity for such very high temperature applications.
 Current ASME Section III and NRC design criteria for lower operating temperature reactors are intended to prevent through-wall cracking and leaking.
-This report (1) identifies the safety issues relevant to the ASME Boiler and Pressure Vessel Code including Sections III and VIII, Section III Subsection NH (Class 1 Components in Elevated Temperature Service) and Code Cases that must be resolved in order to support licensing of Generation IV Nuclear Reactors particularly Very-High-Temperature Gas-Cooled Reactors (VHTRs) and (2) describes how Subsection NH addresses these issues.
+This report identifies the safety issues relevant to the ASME Boiler and Pressure Vessel Code including Sections III and VIII, Section III Subsection NH (Class 1 Components in Elevated Temperature Service) and Code Cases that must be resolved in order to support licensing of Generation IV Nuclear Reactors particularly Very-High-Temperature Gas-Cooled Reactors (VHTRs).